 But with more than 1,000 confirmed COVID-19 cases in the country and at least 64 deaths as a result of the virus, the pilgrimage will be scaled down this year.
 Iraqi authorities banned public gatherings, including religious visits, and urged people to stay home by imposing a nationwide curfew until April 19.

-Many Iraqis have, therefore, opted to perform their visits to Karbala’s shrines remotely, using free-of-charge phone services, live streaming on websites and by following satellite television channels dedicated to facilitating the pilgrimage from afar.
+Many Iraqis have, therefore, opted to visit Karbala’s shrines remotely, using free-of-charge phone services, live streaming on websites and satellite television channels dedicated to facilitating the pilgrimage from afar.

 In addition to the curfew, Iraq has imposed travel restrictions and shuttered shrines across the country to curb the spread of the virus.
 Iraq’s top Shia leader, Ayatollah Ali al-Sistani, declared weeks ago that the fight against COVID-19 was a “sacred duty”, calling on citizens to practice social distancing and avoid religious gatherings.